Frequently Asked Questions

 What kind of wax do you use?

-There are many types of candle waxes.
-We use organic, soy wax—here’s why:
+We use all-natural soy wax—here’s why:

 Why are all of your candles the same color?